sibabalwemosia24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100. Changes the owner too vincent and the group owner to satff for all files and directories in the working dir
 101. Changes the owner and the group owner of __hello to vincent and staff respectively
 102. Changes the owner of the file hello to betty only if it is owned by the user guillaume
+103. Plays the StarWars IV episode in the terminal